atodorov/atodorov.github.com/source/_posts/2014-02-19-7-years-1400-bugs-red-hat-qa.markdown

 doesn't work properly, see [RHBZ #903591](https://bugzilla.redhat.com/show_bug.cgi?id=903591).
 It's a known fact that
 [ABRT has problems](/2012/07/13/mission-impossible-abrt-bugzilla-plugin-on-rhel6/)
-and for the this scenario I may have a [tip](/blog/2013/10/12/tip-installing-missing-debuginfo-packages-for-abrt/) for you.
+and for this scenario I may have a [tip](/blog/2013/10/12/tip-installing-missing-debuginfo-packages-for-abrt/) for you.

 [RHBZ #923416](https://bugzilla.redhat.com/show_bug.cgi?id=923416) - another one of these 100% CPU bugs.
 As I said they happen from time to time and mostly go by unfixed or partially fixed because of their nature.
-Btw as I'm writing this post and have a few bugs open in Firefox it keeps using between 15% and 20% CPU and the CPU temperature is over 90 degrees C. And all I'm doing is writing text in the console.
+Btw as I'm writing this post and have a few tabs open in Firefox it keeps using between 15% and 20% CPU and the CPU temperature is over 90 degrees C. And all I'm doing is writing text in the console.
 Help!